-Nama Panko: How to Make the Fresh Panko Bread Crumbs
+Nama Panko: How to Make Fresh Panko Bread Crumbs

-Actually, Panko comes in 2 types.
-One is “Nama Panko (生パン粉)” made of white bread “Shokupan (食パン)” whose bread crumbs are fresh and contain moisture.
+One is “Nama Panko (生パン粉)” made from white bread “Shokupan (食パン)” whose bread crumbs are fresh with some moisture.

-The other is “Kanso Panko (乾燥パン粉)” made by drying Nama Panko whose breadcrumbs are coarse and big compared to traditional Western bread crumbs and are more common than Nama Panko.
+The other is “Kanso Panko (乾燥パン粉)” made by drying Nama Panko whose breadcrumbs are coarse and large compared to traditional Western bread crumbs.

-Besides, if Nama Panko are deep-fried in oil, the resulting texture becomes pleasantly crispy thanks to the moisture contained in the bread crumbs.
+What is better, once the food is deep-fried in oil, the resulting texture becomes pleasantly crispy thanks to the moisture contained in its covering.

-According to this Japanese recipe site, by tearing fresh white bread into bite size pieces by hand and crushing with a blender until they become tiny pieces, you can easily make Nama Panko.
+Based on this Japanese recipe site, you can effortlessly make it by tearing fresh white bread into bite-size chunks by hand and crushing with a blender until they become tiny pieces.

-But the breadcrumbs don’t keep long, so you need to use them up as soon as possible.
+But the breadcrumbs don’t keep long, so you have to use them up as soon as possible.